maismuka/elk-docker-vps/README.md

 Then update the rules, run `suricata-update`

-View available sources suricata-update list-sources.
+View available sources `suricata-update list-sources`.
 The results is somewhat as below;

 ```
 15/2/2020 -- 07:15:16 - <Info> -- Using data-directory /var/lib/suricata.